waringer/emo/Doc/Server api.living.ai/token.md

 Emo send this request to authenticate against the server.
 The Mac is all lower case and without any delimiter and 12 characters long.

-The Response is a Json with 3 Fields:
+The Response is a JSON with 3 Fields:
 - access_token
     Common JSON Web Token (JWT) where sub is *\<emos mac>*
 - expire_in